ccrma/webchuck/DEVELOPER_GUIDE.md

 npm run test
 ```

 Run the test bench in the browser, verifying tests pass and sound is made.
-If tests fail and need to be debugged or more tests are needed, modify `./test/chuckTest.js`.
+To debug tests and print or write more tests, modify `./test/chuckTest.js`.

 ## Documentation